Implementing call tracking and reporting is essential for your marketing strategy. Learn eight crucial call tracking metrics you need to know.

-You could consider putting some unique offers or changing the messaging of your ads on your lower traffic days to attract a different type of audience.
+You could consider including some unique offers or changing the messaging of your ads on your lower traffic days to attract a different type of audience.

 A new caller is someone who has never called your business before.
 This is an important segment of your business’s target audience because it represents potential new customers.

 Consider separating data on new callers from repeat callers.
-Using Smart Tags in your Google Analytics integration will let you isolate and send only new callers details into GA for you and in turn better analysis.
+Using Smart Tags in your Google Analytics integration will let you isolate and send only new caller details into GA and in turn provide better analysis.

-By isolating new callers, you can analyse their online journey they took on your website, and understand specific behaviours on your site to see which pages they visited before calling you.
+By isolating new callers, you can analyse the online journey they took on your website, and understand specific behaviours such as which pages they visited before calling you.

 This gives you great insight into which of your website pages are converting well, or which ones need more improvement and possibly better call to actions to drive phone conversion.
 Your marketing strategy will also gain improvements, as you can go back and optimise these pages for SEO and content.